 Print and Drawing Cabinet

-In addition, the collection is made up of many smaller collections, like the GVSU Print and Drawing Cabinet which holds of over 4,000 works on paper.
+Did you know the collection is made up of many smaller collections?
+For instance, the GVSU Print and Drawing Cabinet contains more than 4,000 works on paper.

 Request a Visit or Collaboration